 Remember your attorney needs time to gather your medical records and other evidence before filing your case, so don’t hesitate to contact one of our personal injury attorneys if you believe you have a claim.
 We will be your advocate, take your case to trial and obtain justice on your behalf.

 Contact the medical malpractice lawyers at Sessums Law Group, P.A. serving Florida to discuss your case today

-Sessums Law Group, P.A. provides complimentary case evaluations in medical negligence cases and legal services are provided on a contingency fee basis.
+Sessums Law Group, P.A. provides complimentary case evaluations in an accident and medical negligence cases.
+Legal services are provided on a contingency fee basis.
 Our offices are centrally located in Lakeland and Sebring, and we strive to provide personal service in a friendly atmosphere.
-Contact our Lakeland office at 877-826-5630, our Sebring office at 863-658-4796, our Sarasota office at 941-315-4293 or contact us online to set up a meeting.
+Contact our Lakeland office at 877-826-5630, our Sebring office at 863-658-4796 or contact us online to set up a meeting.
 At Sessums Law Group, P.A., we stand for you!